61 - 69 of 69

 The complex nutritional requirements of companion animals ranging from exotic pets to large farm animals are presented in this course.
 This course covers both the theoretical and practical aspects of animal feeding through classroom lectures and student projects.
 Diseases related to nutrition deficiencies and fluid therapy are studied.

 Normal behavior of several domestic species of animals will be studied.
 Students will also study preventative behavioral medicine and will learn the tools needed for obtaining a thorough history as required for the diagnosis and treatment of behavior problems commonly encountered in the clinical setting.
 2 hr. lect.

-This course is aimed to teach the basic medicine, anatomy, physiology and husbandry of exotic pet species for the licensed veterinary technician.
+This course will cover the basic medicine, anatomy, physiology and husbandry of exotic pet species for the licensed veterinary technician.
 Students will be expected to identify normal healthy behaviors, as well as abnormal clinical signs.
-This course will cover recognition and treatment of common diseases (including zoonotic diseases), species differences, husbandry, as well as a variety of nursing skills (diagonostics, restraint and handling, venipuncture, anesthesia, and more) for both healthy and unhealthy exotic animals.
-Species to be discussed are species of birds, reptiles, ferrets, rabbits, rodents, amphibians, and other small mammals.
-2 hrs lecture
+This course will cover recognition of the more common diseases, species differences, husbandry, as well as a variety of nursing skills for both healthy and unhealthy exotic animals.
+Species discussed: birds, reptiles, ferrets, rabbits, rodents, amphibians and other small mammals.
+1 hour lecture, no prerequisites

 This course is designed to prepare students to take the Veterinary Technology National Exam which is required for licensure.
 Students who complete this course have an 85-95% pass rate on the VTNE.
 The course material is online but students will meet with an on-campus SUNY Ulster instructor once a week to ask questions and discuss their progress in the course.
 Prerequisites and co-requisites: Minimum completion of 40 credits of VTS courses with a C or better.